On-ice communication is vital for both players and their teams ...

-This constant communication and ability to be loud are essential for players to develop, not only to make themselves better but also t make their teammates better.
-As a coach, whether in scrimmages or games (after a player's shift), I always encourage my players to communicate loudly.
-The game moves fast, and players are in small area battles all over the ice, so they can't always clearly see the best available play - getting input from a teammate (being their second set of eyes) can help them stay a step ahead of the pressure or guide them to making the right play.
+The game moves fast, and players are engaged in small-area battles all over the ice, so they can't always clearly see the best available play.
+Getting input from a teammate (being their second set of eyes, if you will) can help them stay a step ahead of the pressure or guide them to making the right play.

-Specifically, watch the 0:37-0:49 second mark of the video, as well as the 0:50-1:12 mark, the 1:49-1:57 mark, and the 2:03-2:26 mark.
+Specifically, watch the video's 0:37-0:49 second mark, the 0:50-1:12 mark, the 1:49-1:57 mark, and the 2:03-2:26 mark.

 Cheers, and keep enjoying the game, whether you're a player, coach, or spectator !!!